 Governmental and Community Information

-Family Support Program Early Learning and Care (ELC) Scholarships at Child Care Network
+Family Support Program Scholarships at Child Care Network

-Child Care Network/Great Start to Quality Southeast Regional Center (a private non-profit agency, not a U-M program) has ELC scholarship funding available to assist community families, including income-eligible U-M staff and undergraduate-student families, with a portion of their tuition costs in a licensed, quality-rated Early Learning and Care center or home child care setting.
-Parents in degree programs beyond undergraduate, including fellowships, are not eligible for scholarship assistance.
+Child Care Network-Great Start to Quality Southeast Regional Center (a private non-profit agency, not a U-M program) has child care scholarships for families, including income-eligible U-M staff and undergraduate-student families, for a portion of tuition costs in a licensed, quality-rated center or home child care setting.
+Parents in degree programs beyond undergraduate, including fellowships, are not eligible for this scholarship assistance.
 Low-income working families have priority.

 Other Financial Assistance for Families